ZhexinXu/zhexinxu.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-I am a first-year PhD student at the Department of Brain and Congitive Sciences at UofR.
-My research focus on using computational and neurophysiological methods to study visual information processing in the brain.
+Hi there!
+I'm a second-year PhD student in Brain and Congitive Sciences at U of Rochester.
+My research focuses on computational and neurophysiological approaches to study visual information processing in the brain.
 Check out other pages for more info!